DataDog/documentation/content/en/data_jobs/airflow.md

    * Replace `<DD_API_KEY>` with your valid [Datadog API key][4].

    **Optional:**
-   * Set `AIRFLOW__OPENLINEAGE__NAMESPACE` with a unique name for your Airflow deployment to allow jobs from different Airflow deployments logically separated.
+   * Set `AIRFLOW__OPENLINEAGE__NAMESPACE` with a unique name for your Airflow deployment.
+This allows Datadog to logically separate this deployment's jobs from those of other Airflow deployments.
    * Set `OPENLINEAGE_CLIENT_LOGGING` to `DEBUG` for OpenLineage client and its child modules.
 This can be useful in troubleshooting during the configuration of `openlineage` provider.

    Check official documentation [configuration-openlineage][3] for other supported configurations of the `openlineage` provider.